Seamless Integration of Wilderness and Civilization.

 While transforming your entire yard to a natural area might not be for everyone, it does bring light to an interesting concept.

-Why shouldn't we make space for some of those beautiful plant communities?
+Why shouldn't we make space in our own yards for some of those beautiful plant communities?

 Not everyone likes the wildness of a prairie, but consider this: